CyborTronik/concepts/architecture_concepts/_posts/2023-03-19-architecture_type_by_domain.markdown

 | Bounded domain + One layer | *Micro application* [^3] |

-[^1]: For layared architecture a popular case is Client-Server one.
+[^1]: For layered architecture a popular case is Client-Server one.
 Where `Client` is considered as one layer that knows everything in the business scope.
 And the `server` as another layer that knows the whole business context too.
 [^2]: SOA at times might be considered monolithic architecture when the context is either not bounded or too big to handle.
 [^3]: More comonly is *microservice* which is about backend side, while on the front end you may see the term *micro frontend*.